A nonlocal model for heterogeneous material flow on conveyor belts: Conclusion

 \section{Conclusion}

-In this paper, we have proved the well-posedness of a non-local model describing heterogeneous flow on conveyor belts using the Roe scheme.
+In this paper, we have proved the well-posedness of a nonlocal model describing heterogeneous flow on conveyor belts using the Roe scheme.
 Based on arguments borrowed from~\cite{Rossietal}, the results are generalized to the system case.
-The key challenge lies in the treatment of the discontinuity occurring in the flux function.
-This is solved by introducing an additional convolution in $H$.
+The key challenge lies in the treatment of the discontinuity that occurs in the flux function.
+A regularized version of the Heaviside function $H$ is employed to establish BV bounds for the Roe-scheme.
+To extend these results to the system case, we consider a modified model incorporating an additional convolution in $H$.
+This approach enables us to derive estimates analogous to those obtained for the scalar model.
 The numerical simulations show that the model captures effects for the mixing of different particle sizes, which can be observed in the physical simulations.